geraldc118/Portfolio/README.md

 The idea of this project is to showcase my abilities as a developer, with the purpose of gaining employment.

 # Technologies Used
-In this project I used Html,Javascript,Css,react-bootstrap,Node and React using fontawesome for fonts.
+In this project I used Html, Javascript, Css, react-bootstrap, Node and React using fontawesome for fonts.

 <!--# Approach Taken (Thought process & methods of producing it, show where you took the lead)